Fill out the FAFSA

 WCC’s Federal School Code, which you’ll need for the FAFSA, is 002328.

-You must file a new FAFSA every year that you want to receive financial aid.
+You must file a new FAFSA every year if you want to receive financial aid.
 You can file a new FAFSA each year starting October 1 for the next fall semester.

 What happens after you submit your FAFSA

 The federal processing center may randomly select your FAFSA for a process called verification.
-If you’re selected you must submit additional information.
-If you’re chosen, WCC’s Financial Aid office will email you instructions for completing the verification process.
-In most cases, you and/or your parents will need to provide additional documents to the Financial Aid office.
-You should complete your file as soon as possible so the Financial Aid office can complete your verification.
-Any delays will hold up your aid.
+If you’re selected, you must submit additional information, and WCC’s Financial Aid Office will email you instructions on how to complete the verification process.
+In most cases, you and/or your parents will need to provide additional documents to the Financial Aid Office.
+You should complete your file as soon as possible so the Financial Aid Office can complete your verification.
+Aid will not be awarded to your account until all FAFSA requirements are complete.

 The award letter will list the grants and loans for which you qualify.
 You’ll get a separate award letter if you qualify for work-study.
-Each letter will explain the next steps you need to take to receive your financial aid.
+Each letter will explain the next steps needed to receive your financial aid.

 • Correct your FAFSA to include your parent(s) information.
 You can do so by visiting the FAFSA website at fafsa.gov.

-There’s no guarantee that you’ll get more financial aid.
-However, based on the paperwork you submit, the Financial Aid office will determine whether it’s possible to recalculate your aid eligibility.
+There's no guarantee that you will get more financial aid.
+However, financial aid administrators will review your paperwork to determine whether it's possible to recalculate your aid eligibility.

 Take the